 Researchers working on a grant are usually not covered by the Finnish social security system since their stay in Finland is considered temporary.
 However, if the research work continues for more than a year, you have financing for more than a year and all other circumstances also indicate permanent residence in Finland, you can, as a rule, be covered by the Finnish social security system on the basis of permanent residence.

-For more precise information, please see: www.kela.fi/web/en/moving-to-finland_study-or-research-in-finland
+For more precise information, please see www.kela.fi/web/en/from-other-countries-to-finland-students-and-researchers

 Local Kela Offices